rubsj/angular-samples/README.md

   The value passed to this directive can be any expression that evaluates into a template reference
 - all `ng-template` instances have access also to the same context on which they are embedded.
   But each template can also define its own set of input variables.
 Actually, each template has associated a context object containing all the template-specific input variables.
-- The core directives ng-container, ng-template and ngTemplateOutlet all combine together to allow us to create highly dynamical and customizable components.
+- The core directives `ng-container`, `ng-template` and `ngTemplateOutlet` all combine together to allow us to create highly dynamical and customizable components.
 - We can even change completely the look and feel of a component based on input templates, and we can define a template and instantiate on multiple places of the application.
--
+- `<ng-content>` : They are used to create configurable components.
+This means the components can be configured depending on the needs of its user.
+This is well known as Content Projection.
+- Instead of every content projected inside a single `<ng-content>`, you can also control how the contents will get projected with the `select` attribute of `<ng-content>`.
+  It takes an element selector to decide which content to project inside a particular `<ng-content>`.
+- Sometimes you want different children of your wrapper to be projected in different parts of your template.
+  To handle this, `<ng-content>` supports a `select` attribute that lets you project specific content in specific places.
+  This attribute takes a CSS selector (my-element, .my-class, [my-attribute], …) to match the children you want.
+- If you include an `ng-content` without a `select` attribute, it will serve as a catch-all and will receive all children that did not match any of the other `ng-content` elements.

 ## Concepts to look into and create samples
 - implement async validator